myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-22T21:12:14.021Z
+>
+> Hi there!
+No need to create a new pull request, but please just push the modified commit to this pull request :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-22T20:43:10.249Z
 >
 > Guys look at this, this is the new deck.blue’s brand identity designed by @tullece.bsky.social, so cool!